North American’s Historical Background Is One of a Common Ownership Lineage With Several Predecessor Companies.

 Two of the predecessor companies owned, rebuilt, and operated

-Consumers Energy Company.
+and for Consumers Energy Company.

 North American’s first facility, the Peoples Generating Station, reached

-commercial operation in September of 1995.
+commercial operation in landfill gas in September of 1995.

 In 2000, the hydroelectric and engine companies were sold allowing